 Durgin-Park, 340 Faneuil Hall Marketplace is a unique Boston experience.
 Communal seating and cranky table help are all part of the fun people have had eating here since 1827.
 Mr. Bartley's Burger Cottage in the Harvard Square area is another local favorite.
 North End trattorias serve up great low-cost Italian menus.
 Ye Olde Union Oyster House on Union Street is touristy but serves tasty seafood.
 Daniel Webster was once a regular -- service here dates back to 1826.

 A Boston Pops concert is among the best experiences you can have here.
-Pops Tickets start in the $20-$30 range on weekdays, and can be quite a bit more on weekends or for special performances.
+Pops Tickets start in the $20-$30 range on weekdays and can be quite a bit more on weekends or for special performances.
 It is possible to sit in on open rehearsals for $18.
 Watch for special promotions.
 Boston also offers a lively theatre scene and the famous Boston Ballet.

 - Get a GO Boston Card

 This is a card you buy prior to your trip and then activate on first use.
 You can buy from one- to seven-day cards good for free admission at dozens of local attractions.
 Design your itinerary before you consider a Go Boston purchase, to determine if the investment will save you money on admissions.
 Many times, it will.

 - Treat yourself to a game at Fenway Park

 It's one of the world's best-loved sporting venues, and the smallest park in Major League Baseball.
 That means tickets can be hard to find at reasonable prices.
 So it might be a bit of a splurge, but it's one you're likely to remember.
 Look here for Fenway Park tickets and seating charts.